KING-YAMA-2110/Web-Development/README.md

 ---

 **About Funky Developers**:
 Funky Developers is a team of passionate developers dedicated to creating innovative solutions for a sustainable future.
 Through our projects and initiatives, we aim to harness the power of technology to address environmental challenges and promote eco-friendly lifestyles.
 Join us in our mission to make the world a greener, more sustainable place for future generations.
+This is our solution for the Problem Statement 4 of the Krack-Hack GDSC Hackathon.
+Thanks